 As part of the WA Environmental Protection Authority and Commonwealth Department of Agriculture, Water and Environment assessment, we have completed vegetation, flora and fauna surveys.
 These help to determine what we can do to avoid or minimise environmental impacts.

 Incorporating and managing cultural heritage

-Heritage surveys are being organised to identify cultural and heritage sites to inform the road alignment design to minimise or avoid impacts.Aboriginal procurement and employment targets
+Heritage surveys are being organised to identify cultural and heritage sites to inform the road alignment design to avoid or minimise impacts.

 - Travel time saving of over two and a half hours compared to the alternative sealed route

 - Improved connectivity between Karratha, Roebourne, Tom Price, Paraburdoo and Newman

 - Improved safety

 - Better access to hospitals and medical services, local businesses, shopping and service centres